python-attrs/cattrs/docs/defaulthooks.md

 'siamese'
 ```

 Enum structuring and unstructuring even works for complex values, like tuples, but if you have anything but simple literal types in those tuples (`str`, `bool`, `int`, `float`) you should consider defining the Enum value's type via the `_value_` attribute's type hint so that cattrs can properly structure it.
+See [the Python typing documentation](https://typing.python.org/en/latest/spec/enums.html#member-values) for more information on this type hint.

 ```{doctest}